istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/upgrade-notes/index.md

 Please check [Mixer Deprecation](https://tinyurl.com/mixer-deprecation) notice for details.

-### Feature Gaps between Telemetry V2 and Mixer Telemetry
+### Feature gaps between Telemetry V2 and Mixer Telemetry

 * Out of mesh telemetry is not supported.
-Some telemetry is missing if source or the destination of traffic is not sidecar injected.
+Some telemetry is missing if the traffic source or destination is not sidecar injected.
 * Egress gateway telemetry is [not supported](https://github.com/istio/istio/issues/19385).
 * TCP telemetry is only supported with `mtls`.
 * Black Hole telemetry for TCP and HTTP protocols is not supported.
 * Histogram buckets are [significantly different](https://github.com/istio/istio/issues/20483) than Mixer Telemetry and cannot be changed.

-## Control Plane Security
+## Control plane security

 As part of the Istiod effort, we have changed how proxies securely communicate with the control plane.
 In previous versions, proxies would connect to the control plane securely when the setting `values.global.controlPlaneSecurityEnabled=true` was configured, which was the default for Istio 1.4.
 Each control plane component ran a sidecar with Citadel certificates, and proxies connected to Pilot over port 15011.